canberra house.

 With just one child, the client opted for a spacious bedroom that can easily be divided should things change.

 A playful upholstered alcove within the wardrobe provides a cozy nook—perfect for playing now and scrolling later, with a built-in USB port.
-Upholstered in Warwick’s ‘Clique’ in Brick, it subtly ties into the home’s red-and-green palette, reflecting the original bricks and new roof tiles.
+Upholstered in Warwick’s ‘Clique’ in Scarlet, it subtly ties into the home’s red-and-green palette.

 The bespoke wardrobe offers adaptable storage, with adjustable shelving, low easy-to-access drawers, and a removable low-hanging section.
-Thoughtfully designed, it keeps clutter at bay.
+Thoughtfully designed, it keeps clutter at bay and allows little ones some independence.

 bathroom.